The Companies Act 2006

 6.8 At an AGM at which all Board members are eligible to continue in office, at least one member of the Board shall retire or stand for re-election, the Directors if necessary determining by lot before the notice calling the AGM which of them shall stand for re-election.

-6.9 At General Meetings the President shall preside as Chairman of the General Meeting and in the absence of the President the Board shall choose one of their number to take the chair.
+6.9 At General Meetings the President shall preside as chairperson of the General Meeting and in the absence of the President the Board shall choose one of their number to take the chair (the "Chairperson").

 6.10.1 Each Individual Member shall be entitled to one vote.

-6.11 All matters requiring a vote at a General Meeting, other than any requiring a Special Resolution, shall be decided by a simple majority vote.
-The vote shall be taken by a show of hands unless the Chairman or a sufficient number of members present call for a poll.
-In the case of a poll account shall be taken of the voting provisions of Article 6.10.
-The result of a show of hands shall be immediately declared by the Chairman and his declaration shall be final.
+6.10.6 All matters requiring a vote at a General Meeting, other than any requiring a Special Resolution, shall be decided by a simple majority vote.
+The vote shall be taken by a show of hands unless: (i) the Chairperson; (ii) not less than five voting members having the right to vote on such resolution; or (iii) a voting member or voting members representing not less than 10% of the total voting rights of all the members having the right to vote on such resolution, call for a poll.
+In the case of a poll account shall be taken of the voting provisions of Article 6.10.1 and 6.10.2.
+The result of a show of hands shall be immediately declared by the Chairperson and the Chairperson's declaration shall be final.
 The result of a poll shall be declared within the course of the General Meeting if possible or intimated as soon afterwards as is practicable.

-(c) if printed as part of (or as an insert to) The Scottish Mountaineer, 72 hours after it was posted; or
+7.1.3 if printed as part of (or as an insert to) The Scottish Mountaineer, 72 hours after it was posted;

-(d) if made available by means of a website, when the recipient receives (or is deemed to have received) notice of the address of the website, and of the fact that the material is or is to be so available, or (if later) when the material is in fact made available on the website.
+7.1.4 if made available by means of a website, when the recipient receives (or is deemed to have received) notice of the address of the website, and of the fact that the material is or is to be so available, or (if later) when the material is in fact made available on the website; or

 For the purpose of this Article, no account shall be taken of any part of a day that is not a Business Day.
 In proving that any notice, document or other information was properly addressed, it shall suffice to show that the notice, document or other information was addressed to an address permitted for the purpose by the Act.

-7.3 The Company Secretary shall ensure that not less than 21 clear days’ notice in writing is given of every AGM and that not less than 14 days clear notice in writing is given of every EGM and that such notice in either case specifies the date, place, and time of the General Meeting and in the case of special business the nature of that business.
+7.3 The Company Secretary shall ensure that not less than 21 clear days' notice in writing is given of every AGM and that not less than 14 days clear notice in writing is given of every General Meeting and that such notice in either case specifies the date, place, and time of the General Meeting and in the case of special business the nature of that business, except where special notice of a General Meeting requires to be given in accordance with the terms of the Act.

-7.4 The accidental omission to give intimation of an AGM or EGM to or the non receipt of such notice by any member entitled to receive notice thereof shall not invalidate any resolution passed at or any proceedings of any General Meeting.
+7.4 The accidental omission to give intimation of an AGM or a General Meeting to or the non-receipt of such notice by any member entitled to receive notice thereof shall not invalidate any resolution passed at or any proceedings of any General Meeting.
 Any voting member present at any General Meeting of the Company shall be deemed to have received notice of that General Meeting and where appropriate of the purpose for which it was called.

-7.5 All notices shall include a statement notifying each Member of his right to appoint a proxy as laid down in the Act.
+7.5 All notices shall include a statement notifying each voting member of their right to appoint a proxy as laid down in the Act.

 8.1 The affairs of the Company shall be under the management of the Board.

-8.2 The Board shall elect one of their members to act as chairman of meetings of the Board.
+8.2 The Board shall elect one of their members to act as Chairperson of meetings of the Board.

-8.3 In the event of a casual vacancy arising to a position on the Board, the Board may fill it by appointing a member who is willing to act as a Director but such Director shall hold office only to the next AGM at which time he shall, if he wishes to continue to serve, be required to be nominated in writing by a voting member to the Company Secretary at least 70 days before the AGM or if endorsed by the outgoing Board, in accordance with Article 6.3, and be elected at such AGM in accordance with Article 6.5.
+8.3 In the event of a casual vacancy arising to a position on the Board, the Board may fill it by appointing a member who is willing to act as a Director but such Director shall hold office only to the next AGM at which time such Director shall, if they wish to continue to serve, be required either to be: (i) nominated in writing by a voting member to the Company Secretary at least 70 days before the AGM; or (ii) if endorsed by the outgoing Board, in accordance with Article 6.3, and be elected at such AGM in accordance with Article 6.5.
+The period of time in which such Director filed such casual vacancy shall not be counted towards their continuous term of office for the purpose of Article 6.6.

-8.6 Five Directors present (including the Chairman) shall constitute a quorum of the Board.
-If such a quorum is not present within half an hour from the time appointed for the meeting, or if during a meeting a quorum ceases to be present, the meeting shall stand adjourned to a date within the following fourteen days at the same time and place, when, provided there are no changes to the Agenda, the Directors present will constitute a quorum.
-Subject to the Chairman’s possible casting vote, each Director has one vote.
+8.7 Five Directors present (including the Chairperson) shall constitute a quorum of the Board.
+If such a quorum is not present within half an hour from the time appointed for the meeting, or if during a meeting a quorum ceases to be present, the meeting shall stand adjourned to a date within the following fourteen days at the same time and place, when, provided there are no changes to the agenda, the Directors present will constitute a quorum.
+Subject to the Chairperson's possible casting vote, each Director has one vote and the general rule about decision-making by Directors is that any decision of the Directors must be either a majority decision of the Eligible Directors at a meeting or a decision taken in accordance with Article 8.9.

 9.2 The Board shall be responsible for strategic functions, preparing the corporate plan and, annual operational plan, and monitoring progress.
 The Board may achieve this by establishing appropriate working groups and advisory groups.